 From Interlaken Ost to Zweisimmen there are regular but comfortable trains.

 Between Zweisimmen and Montreux you can choose between GoldenPass Belle Epoque and GoldenPass Panoramic trains.
 The Belle Epoque train has coaches with a historical, luxurious atmosphere.
 The modern Panoramic trains have panoramic windows, and some of them have a few first class VIP seats in the front of the train, offering the same view the driver has.
 Apart from these, there are regular local trains as well.

 From December 2022, there will be an ongoing connection beween Interlaken and Montreux with new rolling stock.

 What's the best season?

 You particularly need good, clear weather, and that could be in any season.
 Spring is wonderful as nature is green and fresh in the valleys and there's still snow at higher altitudes.
 Summer is a beautiful time around the several lakes.
-In Fall, the brilliantly colored trees make the trip a special experience.
-Winter is great for the snow covered landscape.
+In fall, the brilliantly colored trees make the trip a special experience.
+Winter is great for a snow covered landscape.

 Regular trains versus GoldenPass trains